No9005/mini-moi/README.md

 Below the table buttons is the `Bulk upload` button in light gray.
 Clicking opens up a new window with the instructions.
 To use the bulk importing you have to follow in general these steps:

 1. **Create a blueprint**: <br>
-To create a blueprint you just have to click on the button naming the data you want to input. **Mini Moi** generates an excel file which is located in your home directory under `~/mini-moi/blueprints` . <br>
+To create a blueprint you just have to click on the button naming the data you want to input. **Mini Moi** generates an `.csv` file which is located in your home directory under `~/mini-moi/blueprints` . <br>
-Open the file and start inputting your data.
+Open the file and enter your data.

 <br>